belminf/nycssc-cal-feed/README.md

 Scrapes NYC Social's EZFacility schedule webpage and creates calendar feed.
 Would probably work with other EZFacility leagues with minor modifications.
+Would also have to consider the timezone logic.
+May make it configurable at some point.

 Requires some system packages:
 ```